-6. Role of Attorney ad Litem, Guardian ad Litem, or Volunteer Advocate
+7. Role of Attorney ad Litem, Guardian ad Litem, or Volunteer Advocate

-A court with extended jurisdiction may continue or renew the appointment of an attorney ad litem, guardian ad litem, or volunteer advocate for the young adult to assist in accessing services the young adult is entitled to receive.
+A court with extended jurisdiction may continue or renew the appointment of an attorney ad litem, guardian ad litem, or volunteer advocate for the young adult to assist in accessing services the young adult is entitled to receive from DFPS or any other service provider.
 Tex.
 Fam.
 Code § 263.605.

-An attorney ad litem or guardian ad litem appointed for a young adult who receives services in the young adult's own home from a service provider or resides in an institution [as defined by Tex.
-Fam.
-Code § 263.601(3)] that is licensed, certified, or verified by a state agency other than DFPS shall assist the young adult as necessary to ensure that the young adult receives appropriate services.
+An attorney ad litem or guardian ad litem appointed for a young adult who receives services in the young adult's own home from a service provider or resides in an institution that is licensed, certified, or verified by a state agency other than DFPS shall assist the young adult as necessary to ensure that the young adult receives appropriate services.
 Tex.
 Fam.
 Code § 263.606.

-7. Prohibited Appointments and Orders
+8. Prohibited Appointments and Orders

-The court may not appoint DFPS or DADS as the managing conservator or guardian of the young adult.
+The court may not appoint DFPS or HHS Guardianship Services Program as the managing conservator or guardian of the young adult.
 Tex.
 Fam.
 Code § 263.607(a).
 A court may not order DFPS to provide a service to a young adult unless DFPS: